Riff Raff (2024 film): Plot

-Now, Leftie seeks retribution.
-Ordering Lonny to kill Ruth and Rocco outside, he tells Sandy and DJ that Vincent killed DJ's father years ago, so encourages DJ to avenge his father's death.
-However, he turns the gun on Leftie and shoots him.
-Vinnie follows up with several more fatal shots.
+Leftie seeks retribution, ordering Lonnie to kill Ruth and Rocco outside.
+Leftie tells the others that Vincent used to be a contract killer, and that Vincent killed DJ's father and made it look like an accident.
+Leftie encourages DJ to kill Vincent.
+However, DJ shoots Leftie instead and Vincent follows with several fatal shots.

-Rocco stumbles back inside, warning that Lonny is right behind.
-Vincent kills Lonny before Sandy turns a gun on her husband for her own revenge.
-But Ruth, having survived, shoots him first, saying she was the one he should have loved.
+Rocco stumbles inside, warning the others so that Vincent kills Lonnie.
+Sandy then aims a gun at Vincent.
+However, it is Ruth who shoots Vincent, saying that Vincent should have loved her instead.

-Weeks later, with Leftie and Lonny gone, Vincent wakes from a coma.
-The family have survived and are on the mend as they converse around the table.
-Rocco and Marina welcome a newborn boy into the world.
+Weeks later, Vincent awakens from a coma.
+The extended family gather around a table, including Rocco and Marina's newborn baby.
+Vincent holds the child and smiles, as DJ's voice speaks on the importance of family.

-All looks right within their world.
-DJ narrates the importance of family.
-Vincent looks directly into the camera with his newborn grandson in his arms, and smiles.

 Production

 Producers are Canopy Media Partners' Noah Rothman and Signature Films' Marc Goldberg and Sarah Gabriel.
 In May 2023, Dustin Hoffman, Jennifer Coolidge, Gabrielle Union, and Brian Cox were cast in the film.
 In November 2023, Ed Harris, Lewis Pullman, Miles J. Harvey, and Pete Davidson joined the cast, with Harris replacing Cox.
 In December 2023, it was revealed that Bill Murray had joined the cast replacing Hoffman.
 In May 2024, it was revealed that Emanuela Postacchini joined the cast.

 Principal photography was slated to begin in September 2023.
 By November 2023, filming was underway in New Jersey.